 1. Kapost And The Art Of Standing Out

-Our first example comes from Kapost, a technology company offering a “comprehensive content marketing platform” to businesses in a wide range of different industries.
+Our first example shows how to create drip campaigns that works and it comes from Kapost, a technology company offering a “comprehensive content marketing platform” to businesses in a wide range of different industries.
 Instead of sending out ten emails and asking for the same thing in essentially ten different ways, Kapost’s drip campaign took a different approach.

 Kapost used each email to adequately cover a different pain point for a target persona, thus offering emails that could both stand-alone and work in a group when everything was said and done.
 The email marketing campaign featured multiple separate, valuable and legitimately helpful messages – all geared towards both providing values and moving a lead farther down the sales funnel as well, building trust and authority along the way.